 After a couple of beers, I notice that my head is becoming woozy.
 This is an indication that, should I wish the evening to be remembered as charming, it’s time to make my own exit.
 So as effortlessly as we merged together, Patty, Tony and I prepare to go our separate ways.

 “I just can’t wait to read your book!”
 Patty says as she claps her hands together and then administers a sincere hug.
 For an instant, I wonder if there is any way to preserve some of her enthusiasm and save it for a later date.
-Maybe I could throw it into focus-enhancing protein smoothie.
 I don’t tell her, but Patty’s zeal is deeply appreciated.

 It’s taken a few years, but I’m beginning to feel semi-comfortable saying, “I’m a writer.”
 This tentativeness was not from believing I had no talent, but more because I felt like a poser or a wannabe.
 On some level I probably am these things.
 But the more I write, the more I feel entitled to the statement.
 Just like the more a person runs, the more she inevitably becomes a runner.